UPPS 03.01.03 - Allowable Purchases of Awards and Flowers

 Sr. Reviewer: Associate Vice President for Financial Services

-This policy sets forth guidelines for the purchase of awards, flowers, food, and refreshments for allowable activities by Texas State University.
+This policy sets forth guidelines for the purchase of awards and flowers for allowable activities by Texas State University.

-The Texas State University System (TSUS) Board of Regents has determined that the expenditure of institutional funds, that are not otherwise restricted, for the purchase of awards, flowers, food, and refreshments assists the university in carrying out its educational functions, promotes education in the state of Texas, and provides an important public purpose.
+The Texas State University System (TSUS) Board of Regents has determined that the expenditure of institutional funds, that are not otherwise restricted, for the purchase of awards and flowers assists the university in carrying out its educational functions, promotes education in the state of Texas, and provides an important public purpose.

-Accordingly, the Board of Regents authorizes Texas State to use such funds for the purchase of awards, flowers, food, and refreshments, in accordance with the guidelines set forth in this policy.
+Accordingly, the TSUS Board of Regents authorizes Texas State to use such funds for the purchase of awards and flowers in accordance with the guidelines set forth in this policy.

 The TSUS Rules and Regulations, Chapter III; Section 6.8, authorizes the president to implement this policy through appropriate directives and delegation.
 Those requesting authorization and approval of specific expenditures must document the request in accordance with the requirements of Section 06.05.
-Documentation may occur on the Alcohol, Flowers, and Food Expense Pre-approval Authorization Request form (AP-12), a procurement card log when purchases are made in accordance with the applicable policy governing the use of the procurement card, a purchase requisition, or an e-NPO.
+Documentation should occur on the Alcohol, Flowers, Food, or Refreshments Expense Authorization Request (AP-12) attached to a procurement card log when purchases are made in accordance with the applicable policy governing the use of the procurement card, a purchase requisition, or an e-NPO.

 Expenditures must have a clear business purpose and meet one or more of the following criteria: